They shortened it

 Folders require more technological ingenuity than a ‘cumbersome’ but the big money in the cycling industry has never really supported them – folders tend to be the domain of a few eccentric shoestring designers, and also some larger companies based in China or Taiwan than have a mix of cheap and passable designs for the global market.There are some top-end models produced by these bigger companies, currently dominated by Dahon and Tern (my Dahon Jetstream SP, like the one on the left, is passable).
 But purchasers with money to spend on a good folder (currently, let’s say US$1500 or so minimum) have been, for two decades or more, attracted by R&M’s Birdy and the Brompton.

-In my view the Birdy is a far superior machine, but it is overpriced in some countries and has lost the marketing battle with the Brompton.
+In my view the Birdy is a far superior machine, but it is overpriced in some countries and has lost the worldwide marketing battle with the Brompton.
 The debate on their relative merits has been hashed out online a fair bit, but here is my perspective.
-On quality of build, both bikes were not so great back in the 1990s when the back end and stem of a Birdy would get stress fractures in the aluminium, and so would Brompton handlebars (earlier in time).
-All this has been ironed out – current Birdys, particularly the MkIII are built to last, and with standard headsets, derailleur gears and cranks, even disc brakes, that you can source almost anywhere.
+On quality of build, both bikes were not so great back in the 1990s when the back end and stem of a Birdy would get stress fractures in the aluminium ( I broke three), and so would Brompton handlebars (earlier in time).
+All this has been ironed out – current Birdys, particularly the MkIII and titanium are built to last, and with standard headsets, derailleur gears and cranks, even disc brakes, that you can source almost anywhere.
 Brompton bits, however, are a bit more specialised since many are made in the factory and the firm does not like outsourcing more than necessary.
-In terms of gears, Birdys have far more, up to 11 speeds on the standard models and even a Rohloff option, and the standard derailleurs work well.
+Like Apple, for computers.
+In terms of gears, Birdys have far more, up to 11 speed derailleur on the standard models, which is about all you need, and even a Rohloff option, and the standard derailleurs work well.
 Brompton relied on a narrow Sturmey Archer hub for its 3/5 speeds (5 speed gearchange not always good), then used SRam after SA went bust in 2000, now offering a mix of 3 speed hub and 2 derailleur options, very inferior to the Birdy (rode such a 5 spd Brompton for a week in 2018 – hated it).
 Hub gears don’t get grime in them, but changing the back tyre is more tricky and a lot of fuss is made about getting gear ratios right on an odd 2 lever system.
 They also have 2 speed and single speed models, but nothing beats a proper gear range with the least friction.
 On suspension, always desirable on a bike with small wheels, the Birdy is the gold standard.
 The front suspension is no-dive and pretty unique; the back is similar to a Brompton.
 The Birdy wins hands down with its dual setup.
 Having no front suspension on a Brompton has predictable effects on rough roads.
 On speed, all my trials – and others except AtoB’s downhill rolling tests- suggest the Birdy is the clear winner.
 You can put slick tyres on both which make a huge difference with small wheels, but the Birdy is light and with its gear range it pulls away uphill.
 Weight is about equal between the two, say 10.5-12.5kg on average, and both have or will have titanium options and so-on that most people cannot afford.
 Both can go down to 7-8kg if you have money.
-The Brompton is made of steel, the Birdy aluminium.
+The Brompton is made of steel, the Birdy aluminium (and titanium versions of both, very expensive).
 On luggage, the Brompton is better – it has a special bag.
 You can adapt those to a Birdy or get panniers front or rear, but most will not bother and just use a rucksack.
 On folding up, the Brompton is better (smaller) although not necessarily quicker – I can fold both in the same number of seconds.
 On the Birdy you have to get the gears and pedal in the right places before starting, and the package is bigger (MkIIIs are smaller than before).

 The point being – if Birdys are not available in the same shops as the Bromptons, it is obvious which customers will buy.
 The most comprehensive review, of a budget Birdy model, is here – hardly inferior to a Brompton. (others here)